-After a session, it is good to walk for 10-15 minutes to help your body readjust and settle into a slightly new alignment.
+After a session, it is good to walk for at least 10-15 minutes to help your body readjust and settle into a slightly new alignment.

 Although you may feel great after a treatment, it is a good idea to let your body rest and heal, especially if you have not had a massage in a while.
 Avoid any strenuous activity, especially heavy lifting and any sudden jolting movements, for a day after treatment.
 The intensity of a workout should be mild-moderate.
 Sustained pressure on connective tissue makes it more gel-like.
 The technical term for this change is thixotropic effect.
 This state of increased softness lasts about twenty-four hours, so high-intensity exercise may pull or move the tissue back to old patterns or even induce new strain patterns.

-I don’t recommend vigorous exercise immediately after a massage.
 When you do exercise, it is important to stretch post-workout.
 If you sit at a desk for long periods of time, it is vital to take breaks and stretch.
-A Yoga class is a great way to improve your posture, while increasing your strength and flexibility.
+Yoga is a great way to improve your posture, as it increases strength and flexibility.
 Foam rollers and tennis balls are useful tools to use at home for self-myofascial release.
 Here is a great myofascial release video on SELF CARE.

-Pay attention to your postural habits as they become ingrained in your body.
-Repetition is the key to any good or bad habit, so be aware of how you sit in front of the computer, hold a phone, slouch on a couch, wear your bag, and how you stand and move.
+Pay attention to your postural habits.
+Repetition is the key to any good or bad habit, so be aware of how you sit in front of the computer, hold a phone, slouch on a couch, wear your bag, and move.
+Be conscious of how you stand - is your weight evenly distributed between your feet?
+Do you favor one side of a foot?
+How deeply do you breathe?
 Read How to Undo the Damage of Sitting.